SUSAR Alliance Board of Directors

 Holding the position of Technical Rescue Editor for Firehouse Magazine allowed him to expand his knowledge of the US&R community and provided him with the opportunity to bring others together to foster the growth of the Technical Rescue family.
 Bob was the Key Note Speaker at the 2012 SUSAR Conference held in Savannah, Georgia.
 He was elected to the board in 2016 and as Vice-President in 2017.

 Bob can be reached at firstname.lastname@example.org

 After a 32-year career, Randy Hill retired from the Leawood, Kansas Fire Department in 2012 at the rank of Deputy Fire Chief.
 During the last 10 years of his fire service career, Randy was heavily involved in building the technical rescue capability for the Leawood FD, as well as the State of Kansas.
 After retiring, Randy started a non-profit company called Midwest Search & Rescue, where he served as President.
-In December 2015 he was hired by the Kansas Office of the State Fire Marshal to serve as the state’s first Search & Rescue Coordinator, a position he held until December 2021.
-Randy was elected to the Board of Directors in November 2016 and currently serves as the organization’s 2nd Vice-President/Treasurer.
+In December 2015 he was hired by the Kansas Office of the State Fire Marshal to serve as the state’s first Search & Rescue Coordinator and currently serves in that position.
+Randy was elected to the Board of Directors in November 2016 and currently serves as the organization’s Treasurer.
 Randy remains active with the SUSAR organization as well as serving on the International Fire Chiefs (IAFC) US&R committee.
 Randy also coordinates canine issues for the SUSAR organization and serves as the webmaster for the SUSAR website.

 Randy can be reached at email@example.com